vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 · Naṣmada, Mabaradi are said to rise

-Siva) 20 surasitjon of the king made a from it Hepce st is the eastern
+Śiva) 20 surasitjon of the king made a from it Hepce st is the eastern

 grant of two thousand cons to part of Viadbya from Bengal to the